Vonage/vbc-developer/_documentation/en/concepts/guides/create-a-developer-account.md

 ---
-title: Creating a Developer Account
+title: Create a Developer Account
 description: Learn how to request a developer account to use the Vonage Business Communications APIs
 navigation_weight: 1
 ---

 #  Creating a Developer Account

-To work with the Vonage Business Communications APIs, you must first request a developer account.
-You will use the developer account:
+To use the Vonage Business Communications APIs, you must first request a developer account.
+You will use the developer account to:

 * Log in to the [Developer Portal](https://developer.vonage.com)
 * Create API applications